 Most automobile accident claims are all about the fourth element: what are the injuries?

 Finally, your injuries must be the proximate cause of the breach of duty (Element 4).
 Going back to the rear end car accident example, let’s say you are rear-ended and have a herniated disc after the crash.
 However, the evidence shows that you had a herniated disc before the incident and there was no increase in pain, the injury from your disc is unchanged.
 In this case, there would be no recovery in Maryland (or anywhere) because your injuries were not caused by the collision.

 The battlefield here is often pre-existing conditions.
-The most common is spinal injuries to the neck or back where the victim had problems on degenerative changes before the accident or another prior crash that caused neck and back injuries.
+The most common are spinal injuries to the neck or back where the victim had problems with degenerative changes before the accident or another prior crash that caused neck and back injuries.

 These are not fatal to a plaintiff's claim.
 The jury measures where the plaintiff would have been if the accident had never occurred and where she is medically and physically now.
 But insurance companies do fight these cases, and a greater percentage of pre-existing injury claims go to trial